GalibAbdulla/I-just-learned-HTML-/README.md

 # I-just-learned-HTML-
-This is the first step of my journy of becoming a full-stack developer.
+This is the first step of my journey of becoming a full-stack developer.
 <br>
-This are my practise HTML codes.
+These are my practice HTML codes.